sharizona/RaspberryRealtimeDemo/README.md

 2. **Understand RT vs Non-RT Challenges**
 3. **Explore RT System Implementations** (Cyclic Executives, RTOS, OS Extensions)
 4. **Implement and Test RT Scheduling** (SCHED_OTHER vs SCHED_FIFO)
+## What is a Real-Time System?

+**Real-Time System**: A system where the correctness depends not only on the logical result of computation but also on the **time** at which results are produced.

+- **Hard Real-Time**: Missing a deadline causes system failure (e.g., airbag deployment, pacemaker)
+- **Soft Real-Time**: Missing deadlines degrades performance but doesn't cause failure (e.g., video streaming, audio playback)
+- **Firm Real-Time**: Missing occasional deadlines is tolerable, but repeated misses are unacceptable (e.g., stock trading systems)